CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 - :ref:`Parser class <writing_the_parser_class>`

 | Each schema defines:
 |   1.
-What the structure of our parsed data will be.
+What the structure of the parsed data will be.
 |   2.
-How that structure is composed through the use of key-value pairs.
+The data types used for the key-value pairs in the parsed output.

 | Each parser performs four main actions:
 |   1.
 Run a show command and collect the device output.